brihernandez/DigitalAirCombat/readme.md

-# DCS Ace Fun
+# Digital Air Combat

 ![](Screenshots/convoys.jpg)

-[THING] is a completely server-side, and vaguely modular, set of scripts designed to create a more "gamey" version of DCS to encourage higher speed, a more forgiving PVP environment, and closer range action than is typical for DCS, even with modern aircraft.
+Digital Air Combat is a completely server-side, and vaguely modular, set of scripts designed to create a more "gamey" version of DCS to encourage higher speed, a more forgiving PVP environment, and closer range action than is typical for DCS, even with modern aircraft.
 At its core, it's built around using *highly* curated aircraft and plane sets.

 This is absolutely not for everyone.
 It's a very radical approach to DCS, but it's an idea that's been floating around in my head as I've played across many DCS servers, picking and choosing the things I like.